Hold on, there’s quinoa in this fruit salad? YES. And don’t knock it til you try it.

 Remove from heat, let sit covered for 5 minutes, then fluff with a fork and transfer to a large bowl to cool while you prepare the remaining components.

-Step 2: Prepare the Dressing and Fruit
+Step 2: Whisk Citrus Dressing

 - 1 1/2 limes, zested and juiced